doneill/MapPreview/README.md

 ## Troubleshooting

 - If your files are being alerted as not valid, plase try at another source, e.g. [geojson.io](https://geojson.io) to confirm.
 If you feel like your json file is valid and should be shown please ceate an issue and we will take a look.

+## Licensing
+A copy of the license is available in the repository's [LICENSE](LICENSE) file.